2019 Nima del Mes

 febrero 2019

-kateiio (California, United States)
+kateiio (California, United States of America)

 Born and raised in Los Angeles, California, Kate Lio has contributed several articles to Discover Nikkei as a volunteer writer and recently interview Mark Nagata of the Japanese American National Museum’s exhibition Kaiju vs Heroes: Mark Nagata's Journey through the World of Japanese Toys.